jplag/JPlag/README.md

       --match-merging   Enables merging of neighboring matches to counteract obfuscation attempts.
       --neighbor-length=<minimumNeighborLength>
                         Minimal length of neighboring matches to be merged (between 1 and minTokenMatch, default: 2).
+      --required-merges=<minimumRequiredMerges>
+                        Minimal required merges for the merging to be applied (between 1 and 50, default: 6).
 Languages:
   c
   cpp